We often receive this question about the ibdata1 file in MySQL at Percona Support.

 This is the most common reason, a pretty old transaction created 14 days ago.
 The status is ACTIVE, that means InnoDB has created a snapshot of the data so it needs to maintain old pages in undo to be able to provide a consistent view of the database since that transaction was started.
 If your database is heavily write loaded that means lots of undo pages are being stored.

 If you don’t find any long-running transaction you can also monitor another variable from the INNODB STATUS, the “History list length.”
 It shows the number of pending purge operations.
 In this case, the problem is usually caused because the purge thread (or master thread in older versions) is not capable to process undo records with the same speed as they come in.

 How can I check what is being stored in the ibdata1?

-Unfortunately MySQL doesn’t provide information of what is being stored on that ibdata1 shared tablespace but there are two tools that will be very helpful.
+Unfortunately, MySQL doesn’t provide information on what is being stored on that ibdata1 shared tablespace but there are two tools that will be very helpful.
 First a modified version of innochecksum made by Mark Callaghan and published in this bug report.

 It is pretty easy to use: